ray-project/ray_lightning/README.md

 ## FAQ
 > RaySGD already has a [Pytorch Lightning integration](https://docs.ray.io/en/master/raysgd/raysgd_ptl.html).
 What's the difference between this integration and that?

 The key difference is which Trainer you'll be interacting with.
 In this library, you will still be using Pytorch Lightning's `Trainer`.
-You'll be able to leverage all the features of Pytorch Lightning, and Ray is used just as a backend to handle distributed training
+You'll be able to leverage all the features of Pytorch Lightning, and Ray is used just as a backend to handle distributed training.

 With RaySGD's integration, you'll be converting your `LightningModule` to be RaySGD compatible, and will be interacting with RaySGD's `TorchTrainer`.
 RaySGD's `TorchTrainer` is not as feature rich nor as easy to use as Pytorch Lightning's `Trainer` (no built in support for logging, early stopping, etc.).
 However, it does have built in support for fault-tolerant and elastic training.
 If these are hard requirements for you, then RaySGD's integration with PTL might be a better option.